nats-io/nats.ex/README.md

 ## Development

-Before running the tests make sure you have a locally running copy of `nats-server` ( `brew install nats-server` ).
+Before running the tests make sure you have a locally running copy of `nats-server` ([installation instructions](https://docs.nats.io/running-a-nats-service/introduction/installation)).

 We currently use version `2.6.6` in CI, but anything higher than `2.2.0` should be fine.
 Versions from `0.9.6` up to `2.2.0` should work fine for everything except header support.
 The typical `mix test` will run all the basic unit tests.